-Is World Cat Day Is the Only Thing That Can Unify Our Fractured World?
+Is World Cat Day the Only Thing That Can Unify Our Fractured World?

 — Kris Cheng (@krislc) January 15, 2016

-Julian Assange’s Cat: Emerging from Wikileaks founder Julian Assange’s international game of cat-and-mouse with western spy agencies is Embassy Cat.
+Julian Assange’s cat: Emerging from WikiLeaks founder Julian Assange’s international game of cat-and-mouse with Western spy agencies is Embassy Cat.
 Assange enlisted a feline friend to keep him company as he stows away in the Ecuadorian embassy in London indefinitely to avoid extradition to Sweden.

 Just another meow-nic Monday! 😸